 Ingredients for the topping:

 3 tablespoons whipped butter, salted

 2 tablespoons sliced or chopped fresh sage, packed

-- Preheat oven to 400 degrees Fahrenheit and coat a 7 X 11-inch baking dish with canola cooking spray.
+- Preheat oven to 400 degrees Fahrenheit.
+Coat a 7 X 11-inch baking dish with canola cooking spray.

 - In large mixing bowl, blender, or food processor, combine the egg with the fat-free half-and-half or milk.
 Add in the whole-wheat and white flours and continue to blend until the batter is smooth.

 - Stir the Parmesan and thyme into the batter with a whisk or spoon.